angelh-16/nhanes_inferential_2021_23/README.md

 **1. "Is there an association between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?"
      - Variables: `DMDMARTZ` (marital status) and `DMDEDUC2` (education level).
 Recode as specified.**
        \
-   There is an association between marital status and education level (p < 0.05).
+   There is an association between marital status and education level.
+   The table shows that a higher proportion of married individuals have a bachelor’s degree or higher compared to those not married.
+Out of a total of 7,772 people, among the not married individuals, 27.2% have a bachelor’s degree or higher while those married, 39.5% have a bachelor’s degree or higher.
+   After conducting a chi-square test, χ² was found to be 129.174, degrees of freedom was 1, and p-value was 6.213 × 10⁻³⁰.
+With p < 0.001, the association between marital status and education level is statistically significant.

 **2. "Is there a difference in the mean sedentary behavior time between those who are married and those who are not married?"
      - Variables: `DMDMARTZ` (marital status, recoded) and `PAD680` (sedentary behavior time, cleaned).**
        \
+     There is a difference in the mean sedentary behavior time between those who are married and those who are not married.
+     The table showed a total of 7,709 individuals that on average, not married individuals (3,603) spend more time in sedentary behavior with 3721.96 minutes than married individuals(4,106) with 353.29 minutes.
-There is a difference in the mean sedentary behavior time between those who are married and those who are not married (p < 0.05).
+     After conducting the t test, it was found that t = 3.851 and p = 0.0001184.
+There is statistically significant difference in the mean sedentary behavior time between those who are married and those who are not married since p < 0.05.

 **3. "How do age and marital status affect systolic blood pressure?"
      - Variables: `RIDAGEYR` (age), `DMDMARTZ` (marital status, recoded), and `BPXOSY3` (systolic blood pressure).**
        \
-Result is statistically significant(p < 0.05).
+     Both age and marital status significantly affect systolic blood pressure, with age having a larger impact.
+     The Regression Results

 **4. "Is there a correlation between self-reported weight and minutes of sedentary behavior?"
      - Variables: `WHD020` (self-reported weight, cleaned) and `PAD680` (sedentary behavior time, cleaned).**